-Using a proxy server on an Android device may have important benefits, like improved privacy and anonymity, access to restricted websites, bypass firewalls at school or access the secured business network.
+Using a proxy server on an Android device may have significant benefits, like improved privacy and anonymity, access to restricted websites, bypass firewalls at school, or access the secured business network.

 Important!
 When you set up a proxy on your device all your Internet traffic will pass through the proxy and it may involve security risks.

 Firstly, you need access to the proxy authentication credentials (proxy address, port, username, password).
 You get them from the network administrator (at school or work), or you may obtain access to one or more proxies by subscribing to a proxy service.
 You may also use free, open proxies.
 However, I do not recommend free proxies for security reasons.

 There are two cases when it comes to setting up a proxy on an Android device: when you are connected to a Wi-Fi network or when you are using a mobile network.

 How to configure the Android proxy settings on a Wi-Fi network